my-own-web-services/mows/docs/ideas/ideas.md

 -   handle the addition and removal of hard drives, shutting down the node and adding new drives to longhorn
 -   run self checks, auto detect and fix issues that may arise
 -   update nodes (one after another)
--   shutdown nodes for maintance to run memchecks
+-   shutdown nodes for maintenance to run memchecks
 -   simulate and test new cluster after update before actually updating
 -   run backups
 -   automatic backup testing in vm